1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note05-Adjective_and_Adverb.md

 > Chúng ta dùng 'the same as’ chứ không dùng 'the same like'<br>
 Ex:
 - What would you like to drink? ~ I’ll have the same as you.
 (Anh muốn uống gì? ~ Tôi uống giống như anh.)
 [NOT the same like]

-  Less... than = not as/ so... as
+Less... than = not as/ so... as, Ex:
-Ex:
-- This dress is less expensive than that one.
-(Cái áo đầm này khổng đắt như cái áo kia.)  [= This dress isn’t as/so expensive as... ]
+- `This dress is less expensive than that one.
+(Cái áo đầm này khổng đắt như cái áo kia.)  [= This dress isn’t as/so expensive as... ]`
-- The city center was less crowded than usual.
-(Trung tâm thành phố ít đông hơn thường ngày.) [= The city center wasn’t as crowded as usual.]
+- `The city center was less crowded than usual.
+(Trung tâm thành phố ít đông hơn thường ngày.) [= The city center wasn’t as crowded as usual.]`

 Nhưng trong lối nói thân mật not as/so...as thường được dùng hơn less...than.
 - Khi nói gấp bao nhiêu lần, ta dùng cấu trúc twice as... as, three times as... as, etc. Ex: